greekfi/whitepaper/README.md

 ![Option Swap Contract Diagram](diagram1.png)

 #### 1.5 Put Options On Chain
-This process is similar to the call option system, the main difference is that the Put Option Writer needs to collateralize the purchase currency (CURNCY) instead of the underlying asset (ASSET).
+This process is similar to the call option system, the main difference is that the Put Option Writer needs to collateralize the purchase currency (CONSD) instead of the underlying asset (ASSET).
 This currency is used to purchase the underlying asset at the strike price from the Put Option Buyer.

 Let's dive into an example.
 Alice is willing to buy 2 wETH at the price of 2000 USDC per wETH.
 She collateralizes 4000 USDC into the OSC and gets 2 Put Option Tokens (OP) and 2 Collateral Tokens (COL) that represent her position and the collateral she put up.